How to perform risk identification?

 The benefits of engaging the project team into the planning activities are vital.
 The disengaged and unmotivated team is the huge risk by itself.
 So you need to ensure their buy-in from the start.

 On the other hand, your team is the primary source of information.
-And risks.

 For example, a team member sees the schedule.
 His tasks are on the Critical Path.

-It is better to find out such risks early.
+It’s better to find out such risks early.

 Just never assume that they see your plan the same way as you do.

-There are critical points in project planning when I extensively use brainstorming for risk identification.
+There are critical points in project planning when I use brainstorming for risk identification.
 Here is the list:

-- Reviewing Work Breakdown Structure.
+- While reviewing Work Breakdown Structure.

 - Reviewing schedule and human resources plan.

-- Creating Quality Management Plan.
+- While creating a Quality Management Plan.

-- Before finalizing the whole Project Management Plan
+- Before finalizing the whole Project Management Plan.

-So, for example.
 Once I have a draft of work breakdown structure, I plan brainstorming sessions.
 We analyze major deliverables first.
 Usually, risk identification is a part of scope definition for us.

-5: Root Cause Analysis
+5: Apply Root Cause Analysis For Systematic Risks

 In practice, I use root cause analysis for risk identification in three cases: